-Berger was the representative for Wisconsin’s 5th congressional district and was a Socialist.
+Berger was the representative for Wisconsin’s 5th congressional district as a Socialist.
 He served from 1927 to 1929.

 He was previously the representative for Wisconsin’s 5th congressional district as a Socialist from 1925 to 1927; the representative for Wisconsin’s 5th congressional district as a Socialist from 1923 to 1925; the representative for Wisconsin as a Socialist from 1919 to 1921; and the representative for Wisconsin’s 5th congressional district as a Socialist from 1911 to 1913.